aaronbieber/coaching-blog/content/posts/unplugging-is-good--actually/index.md

-If you have some knowledge, skill, or insight that is crucial to the team's success on a day-to-day basis, you need to make it your top priority to share that with people on your teams immediately, starting this week.
+If you have some knowledge, skill, or insight that is crucial to the team's success on a day-to-day basis, you need to make it your top priority to share that with people on your teams immediately, *starting this week*.
 We like to think about team risk in terms of "What if so-and-so won the lottery and walked away tomorrow?" *That analysis needs to include **you***.

 It's important that a team be able to function when someone is away.
 This is doubly true for you because it's literally your sole responsibility to ensure